telerik/reporting-docs/designing-reports/connecting-to-data/expressions/extending-expressions/user-functions.md

 User functions allow you to extend the default behavior of the Telerik Reporting engine.
 User functions are __public static__ (__Public Shared__ in VB.NET) methods that should always return a value and can take an arbitrary number of input parameters.

 > Optional parameters are not supported.
 The Reporting engine uses reflection to discover and invoke the custom user functions.
-This requires exact match between the number and the type of the function parameters.
+This requires an exact match between the number and the type of the function parameters.

 There are two ways to utilize user functions:

 1. When any __public static__ (__Public Shared__ in VB.NET) method is part of the current report class.
-In this case they can be invoked from an expression by their name, specifying the necessary parameters in the braces:
+In this case, they can be invoked from an expression by their name, specifying the necessary parameters in the braces:

 	__Invoking a User Function from the same report class__